afni/afni_doc/background_install/install_admins/index.rst

 **Install AFNI on Administered Systems**
 *******************************************

-These instructions are for those using administered systems.
-Included are instructions for both:
+These instructions are for those using administered systems (but not *NIH-administered* systems, since there are specific instructions for those in the main installation pages listed :ref:`here
+<install_page>`).
+Included are instructions divided into sections for:

 * | **administrators**
   |  Those with root privilege, and who are possibly installing on one or